On this page:

 - Poison Ivy: Found throughout the United States except Alaska, Hawaii, and parts of the West Coast.
 Can grow as a vine or small shrub trailing along the ground or climbing on low plants, trees and poles.
 Each leaf has three glossy leaflets, with smooth or toothed edges.
 Leaves are reddish in spring, green in summer, and yellow, orange, or red in fall.
 May have greenish-white flowers and whitish-yellow berries.

-- Poison Sumac: Grows as a tall shrub or small tree in bogs or swamps in Northeast, Midwest, and parts of the Southeast.
+- Poison Sumac: Grows as a tall shrub or small tree in bogs or swamps in the Northeast, Midwest, and parts of the Southeast.
 Each leaf has clusters of seven to 13 smooth-edged leaflets.
 Leaves are orange in spring, green in summer, and yellow, orange, or red in fall.
-May have yellow-greenish flowers and and whitish green fruits hang in loose clusters.
+May have yellow-greenish flowers and whitish-green fruits hang in loose clusters.

 Poison ivy and other poison plant rashes can’t be spread from person to person.
 But it is possible to pick up the rash from plant oil that may have stuck to clothing, pets, garden tools, and other items that have come in contact with these plants.
 The plant oil lingers (sometimes for years) on virtually any surface until it’s washed off with water or rubbing alcohol.

-- Learn what poison ivy, oak, and sumac plants look like so you can avoid them (open PDF to enlarge images).
+- Learn what poison ivy, oak, and sumac plants look like so you can avoid them (open PDF to enlarge images, or watch our video).

 - Wash your garden tools and gloves regularly.
 If you think you may be working around poison ivy, wear long sleeves, long pants tucked into boots, and impermeable gloves.

 - Wash your pet if it may have brushed up against poison ivy, oak, or sumac.
 Use pet shampoo and water while wearing rubber gloves, such as dishwashing gloves.
 Most pets are not sensitive to poison ivy, but the oil can stick to their fur and cause a reaction in someone who pets them.